ryanatkn/earbetter/README.md

 ## intro

-In 2016 I made a simple ear training game named
+In 2016 I made a simple ear trainer named
 [Ear Sharpener](https://github.com/ryanatkn/ear-sharpener)
 because I thought ear training was interesting, but it wasn't a good training tool.